 Isaiah 26:3 (KJV)

-Perfect peace is the kind of peace that cannot be shaken by circumstances.
+Perfect peace is the kind of peace that cannot be shaken by circumstances and conditions.
 This is the kind of peace that comes from knowing whose we are and whom we have believed.
-Today, keep your mind stayed on Jesus.
-Trust Him, and let His perfect peace fill every fiber of your being.
+Today, keep your mind stayed on Jesus; trust Him, and let His perfect peace fill every fiber of your being.

 For the mountains shall depart, and the hills be removed; but my kindness shall not depart from thee, neither shall the covenant of my peace be removed, saith the LORD that hath mercy on thee.

 No mistake or shortcoming on our part can remove us from God’s covenant of peace.
 Knowing this frees us from the condemnation that came with the law, and it reminds us that the foundation for our right standing is never our own performance but the finished works of Jesus Christ.
 This enables us to grow in our walk with the Lord, and to always become more fully who He has created us to be.